Nearsoft/jobs/readme.md

 * Experience defining, planning and measuring projects
 * Indispensable: move to Hermosillo
 * Availability to travel outside of Mexico
+* Portafolio must contain at least 5 main projects focused in UI Design (web or mobile).
+Including six screens per project or one complete user flow.
+Make sure you send your screens in high resolution ⭐️ File type: jpgs, pngs or prototypes in invision⭐️

+### Nice to have

+* Include a brief description of the project, design and ux process

 ## UX Designer